July 4th Celebration

 It is rumored the race originated as a bet between locals that the mountain could not be tackled in less than an hour.
 Runners get schooled by steep slopes and gravity, inertia and loose shale, and get introduced to oxygen debt and lung capacity.
 The winners are usually locals who can practice on the mountain, or Alaska Olympians who can turn oxygen into speed.

-The first weekend in July is also the start of Forest Fair in nearby Girdwood.
-Music, crafts, food, and plenty of good times fill the mountain town from July 4-8, 2020.
+Extend the celebratory feeling into the weekend - start of Forest Fair is July 7, 2023 in nearby Girdwood.
+Music, crafts, food, and plenty of good times fill the mountain town.